-P.S.
-These considerations are based on public information in the media.
-They are to illustrate theoretical findings.
-If the used assumptions prove to be different, different conclusions might possibly to be taken. – Comments welcome, see impressum.
+P.S.: These considerations are based on public information in the media.
+They are to illustrate theoretical findings of system organization.
+If the used assumptions prove to be different, different conclusions might be logical.

 — More?
 See: Business Organization System Theory